 Having joined one of the traditional “Big Three of Portuguese football”, supporter expectations were always high.
-Even though Jiménez featured 80 times for Benfica, the majority of these appearances were off the bench.
-Nevertheless, the Mexican forward reveled in the “Super Sub” role and netted 18 goals for the Eagles.
+Even though Jiménez featured 80 times for Benfica the majority of these appearances were off the bench.
+Nevertheless, the Mexican forward revelled in the “Super Sub” role and netted 18 goals for the Eagles.
 Together they won the Primeira Liga in 2016 & 2017 along with two domestic cup titles.

 In August 2018, Wolverhampton Wanderers secured Jiménez on loan from Benfica.
 It was Wolves first season back at the top division of English Football in six years.
-Since then, head coach Nuno Santos has maximized Jiménez ‘ talents to the cusp of qualifying for European football.
-Their season finale defeat to Chelsea means Wolves finish the season seventh & without continental football next season.
+Since then head coach Nuno Santos has maximized Jiménez ‘ability to the cusp of qualifying for European football.
+Their loss to Chelsea means Wolves finish the season in 7th & without European football next season.

 However, Wolverhampton are still in contention for Champions League football next season if they overcome Olympiacos August 6th & continue on to win the Europa League tournament.
 If Santos can guide Wolves to Champions League football next season it will help convince his star striker to stay.
 If they do not qualify for UCL, the clubs participating with a larger wage budget will surely lure Jiménez away.

-The leading rumor is that Manchester United are hoping to sign Jiménez.
+The leading rumor is that Manchester United are hoping to sign the Mexican striker.
 United supporters fondly remember their last Mexican striker, Javier ‘El Chicharito’ Hernández, for being a constant goal threat in the penalty box.
-Like his compatriot, Jiménez is a goal scorer but also contributes to the offense with critical passing & physicality.
+Like his compatriot, Jiménez is a goalscorer but also contributes to the offense with critical passing & physicality.
 With seven assists Jiménez is a striker with the vision to create a more dangerous offense.

 Manchester United are in the thick of pursuing Jiménez.
-Their manager Ole Gunnar Solskjær is a former United goal machine during his playing days.
+Their manager Ole Gunnar Solskjær is a United legend & was a goal machine for the club.
 He has already improved the end product of United’s current forwards.
 Solskjær would relish the opportunity to coach a skilled striker in his prime.

 At the moment, Anthony Martial is United’s starting lone striker in a 4-2-3-1 set up.
 This move has paid dividends as the Frenchman is having his best professional season scoring 17 goals & assisting six.
 Would signing Jiménez move Martial back to the left wing role?
 Is he the secondary striker needed with the schedule congestion of EPL, UCL, & domestic cup football?
 Or is Solskjær adapt to coaching a two central striker system?